Michael-1961/Website-Michael-Corsten/README.md

 Then open `http://localhost:4321` in your browser.
 The page automatically refreshes when you save changes to content files.

-## Building for Production
+## Deployment

+The site is automatically deployed when you push to the `main` branch.

-To create a production-ready version of the site for deployment:
+For manual testing, you can create a production-ready version locally:

 ```bash
 npm run build